 Other stories involve backpacks being picked through in trains, getting robbed of money on trains while sleeping, or getting their packs riffled through in hostels.
 Several stories I heard were from tourists who had their packs gone through by some of the hostel staff, and they lost only small items.

 I could kick myself for not taking a picture of this.
-I tried like you wouldn’t believe to get a picture of pick pockets in action after this incident, for the readers of Dave’s Travel Corner, but I never saw any pick pockets again….and believe me I was keeping a sharp eye out and a finger on the camera shutter.
+I tried like you wouldn’t believe to get a picture of pick pockets in action after this incident for the readers of Dave’s Travel Corner, but I never saw any pick pockets again….and believe me I was keeping a sharp eye out and a finger on the camera shutter.

 Fake Money Story

 Because I was well read up on the possible pick pocket incidents that could happen in Europe, I purchased a cheap wallet in the states, and then promptly slashed it with a Swiss army knife.
-Next I purchased some fake $100 and $50 US bills from a local supermarket.
+Next I purchased some fake $100 and $50 US bills from a source I will not disclose here.
 I placed these in the wallet and carried the wallet and the fake money around Europe in my shorts pocket.
 I tried like you wouldn’t believe to get the wallet stolen at certain times.
 I only tried to get the wallet stolen when I didn’t have my back pack with me.
 However, the wallet was always in my pocket.
 I even unfolded part of the wallet and let it hang out my back pocket, but had no luck.
 I visited some real seedy places and never even had a few nibbles.

 Finally at the end of the trip, I became so frustrated with all the non-existent travel horror pick pocketing stories, that I visited a bad part of Paris and sat down.
 During the time that I sat down, I discretely slipped the wallet out of my pocket and placed it under my leg.
 Two minutes later I got up and walked away.
 Not more then 10 seconds passed before I heard people shouting at me, “brother you’ve dropped your wallet”.
 This was quite unnerving, as this JUST wasn’t the plan.
 Having people in Europe tell me that I had dropped my wallet, just was NOT supposed to happen.
 At this point, I just gave up and ran.
 I buried myself in a throng of people who were milling in a large music store, and I snuck out the back way.